CMMP logo

 Wey Bay plot

 The water is generally at its coldest in late February and at its warmest in mid to late August.
-The winters of 2007 and 2008 were very mild and this is reflected in the water temperature compared with 2009.
-2010 looks to be lower again and it looks as if the minimum water temperature will occur around mid-March.
+The winters of 2007, 2008n and 2012 were very mild and this is reflected in the water temperature compared with 2009, 2010 and 2011.
+The summer of 2012 has been highly variable.
+Two warm spells resulted in short-term increases in water temperature but the prolonged cold, wet weather has meant the water temperature is generally below average.

 The next plot shows the water temperature measured adjacent to the Black Hut in the Lower Fleet.